danialkalbasi/react-native-power-translator/README.md

 ## Complete reference
 * **PowerTranslator**: A react component to translate your texts.
 * **ProviderTypes**: List of the cloud provider types.
 There are two providers is available.
-ProvierTypes.Google for [google translate](https://cloud.google.com/translate/docs/) and ProviderTypes.Microsoft for [microsoft translator text](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/) cloud service.
+ProviderTypes.Google for [google translate](https://cloud.google.com/translate/docs/) and ProviderTypes.Microsoft for [microsoft translator text](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/) cloud service.
 * **TranslatorFactory**: It creates a suitable translator instance, based on your configuration.
 * **TranslatorConfiguration**: It initializes and keeps the translator configuration.